RishikaKant/AMFLIX/README.md

 </details>

 ## About the project
-* Movie Recommendation Engine - AMFLIX built during Microsoft Engage 2022 program
+* Movie Recommendation Engine - AMFLIX
 * It is a recommendation engine made using Content based Filtering approach

 ### Salient Features